vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 (1) Devaprayāga (confluence of Pañcavati-A (in the north) v.
 83. Bhagirathi and Alakananda), (2) 162; B (on the Go.)
 Rām.
 III.
 Karnaprayāga (Alakananda and 13.
 13 (calls it 'desa').
 III.
 13. 19 Pindara), (3) Rudraprayaga (Alaka- (two yojanas from Agastya-asrama ). nanda and Mandakini) 18 miles from NII.
 75. 30, Ag.
 7.3.
 Vide pp. 709 Srinagar, capital of Tebri, (4) Nanda- 710 above prayāga (Alakanada and Nanda).
 (5) Pancayaksā - ( location uncertain ).
 Visnuprayaga near Joshimatha V 84.
 10

-(Alakananda and Vişnuganga).
+(Alakananda and Viṣnuganga).
 Pancāyatana-(five tirthas on the Pañcāpsaras-tirtha-(on the southern Narmadā ) M. 191.
 5-6

 sea) Bh.
 X. 79.18 ( Sridhara-svāmi, Pandārakavana-(very fit for sraddha) com. of Bh,, says that this tirtha is V a 77.37 in Phālguna which is Anantapura Pandavesvaraka-(under Narmada ) in the Madras State, Adi.
 (216.1-4) P 1.
 18. 58, M. 191.
 61-62 names them as Agastyatirtha, Pandukūpa-Br.
 III.
 13.37 (near the Saubhadra, Pauloma, Kārandhama sea) very fit for sraddha and Bhāradvāja.
 They were Pandupura--Vide Paundarikapura shunned by all, but Arjuna plunged Pandura-Vā.
 45. 91 (a minor m.) into them and relieved the Pandisahya-(one of the guhya-ksetras Apsarases who had been reduced to of Visnu) Nr.
 65.9 a. by TK 12 pools by a curse.
 SK, Mahesvara- Panduvišālātirtha-(under Gaya) Vā. khanda, Kaumārikā section, chap.
 1 .77.99; Vā.
 112. 44-48 (read Pandu is Pañcapsarah-samuddharana (by

 sila); T.K. p.
 168 quoting Vā, reads Arjuna).

-Panduvisalya Pañcārunaksetra--(to north of Stuta- Pāņikhyāta--P. I. 26.
+Panduvisalya Pañcārunaksetra--(to north of Stuta- Pāṇikhyāta--P. I. 26.
 84, V. 83.
 89

 svāmin ) Var.
 148. 45